Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Kaeon FUSION Standard Interface/Kaeon FUSION Standard Interface.md

 Certain types of string literals can function as primitives for certain standard interface commands.

-## Indexes

-Indexes for list and string operations in the Kaeon FUSION Standard Interface start at 1.

 ### Numbers

 A number string must consist entirely of digits and no more than one period.